jeffjuann/tailwind-group/docs/CONTRIBUTING.md

 # Contribution Guide
 Thanks for your interest in contributing to tailwind-group.
 We're happy to have you here.
-Please take a moment to review this document before submitting your first pull request.
-We also strongly recommend that you check for open issues and pull requests to see if someone else is working on something similar.
+Please take a moment to review this document before submitting your first pull request. if you have any feature suggestion or improvement, freely to open any discussion or contact me.
 ## Guide
 ### Fork this repo
 You can fork this repo by clicking the fork button in the top right corner of this page.